 Filibuster: When an MLA talks for a very long time to try to delay passage of a bill.
-The rules of the House of Assembly say that a member can speak for a maximum of one hour, so we don’t have true filibusters.
+The rules of the House of Assembly say that a member can speak for a maximum of one hour, so here in Nova Scotia we don’t have true filibusters because there’s always a time limit.
 If all members of the opposition, or at least all members of an opposition caucus, try to delay as much they can the passage of a bill, that’s what we call a filibuster in Nova Scotia.

 Financial Measures Act (FMA): The bill that implements any legal aspects of the annual budget.
 Because it is part of the budget, the vote on the FMA is a confidence vote.

 First reading: The first stage in the five-stage law-making process.
 This is when a bill is introduced by an MLA.
 It is a formality.
 There is no debate.
 It’s even a misnomer, because the bill is not literally read out loud.
 It takes about twenty seconds.

 Fiscal year: The twelve-month period that begins on April 1st and ends on the following March 31st.
 For example, when you see someone refer to “the 2017-18 fiscal year”, it means the year beginning on April 1, 2017, and ending on March 31, 2018.
 The annual budget is based on the fiscal year, not the calendar year.
 Don’t ask me to explain why the government does its accounting this way, because I don’t know.
 To make it even more jargony, you’ll sometimes hear politicians say things like “this fiscal” or “next fiscal”.
 They’re referring to the fiscal year.

 Free vote: A vote in the House of Assembly in which the party leader permits caucus members to vote however they wish, without fear of disciplinary consequences.
 The opposite of a free vote is a whipped vote.